 Analysis in Chapter Three indicated that projected aircraft operations would significantly increase operational delays due to capacity constraints of a single runway layout.
-The results of that analysis also indicated that the airfield will exceed the FAA's threshold for capacity and delay for which capacity improvements The greatest imshould be made. provement to airfield congestion and delay is the addition of a parallel runway.
+The results of that analysis also indicated that the airfield will exceed the FAA's threshold for capacity and delay for which capacity improvements should be made.
+The greatest improvement to airfield congestion and delay is the addition of a parallel runway.
 Adding a parallel runway can nearly double the airfield's operational capacity, thereby significantly reducing operational delays and costs associated with those delays.

 The recommended development concept includes the construction of a parallel runway.
 The proposed parallel runway is planned to be located 700 feet south of existing Runway 8-26, between Taxiways Bravo and Echo as depicted on Exhibit 5A.
-The parallel runway is proposed for use by small aircraft exclusively, which are those up to ARC A/B-I weighing 12,500 pounds or less.
+The parallel runway is proposed for use by small aircraft up to ARC A/B-II.
 Under this design, the proposed parallel runway has been planned at 3,500 feet in length and 75 feet in width.
-The length and width of the runway will allow it to serve all small aircraft and some light twin and turbine aircraft such as the Piaggio P180.
+The length and width of the runway will allow it to serve all small aircraft and some light twin and turbine aircraft such as the Beech KingAir.
 The planned separation from the existing runway is the minimum distance allowed for parallel runways and would not allow for simultaneous operations on both runways; however, it would allow for staggered operations.